TIBCOSoftware/snappydata/docs/reference/configuration_parameters/config_parameters.md

 If no prefix is specified, use only the indicated property name in all circumstances.
 For example, use "host-data" whether you define this property in gemfirexd.properties, as a Java system property, or as a property definition for FabricServer.

 <a id="non-ascii-strings"></a>
-### Using Non-ASCII Strings in SnappyData Property Files
+### Using Non-ASCII Strings in TIBCO ComputeDB Property Files

-You can specify Unicode (non-ASCII) characters in SnappyData property files by using a `\uXXXX` escape sequence.
+You can specify Unicode (non-ASCII) characters in TIBCO ComputeDB property files by using a `\uXXXX` escape sequence.
 For a supplementary character, you need two escape sequences, one for each of the two UTF-16 code units.
 The XXXX denotes the 4 hexadecimal digits for the value of the UTF-16 code unit.
 For example, a properties file might have the following entries:

 ```pre
 s1=hello there